Smart village: ICT Village Model

-In support of Sambaina and the other ICT Village, OCCAM launched the Ville Village Project in 2005 to encourage direct collaboration between communities in developing countries and cities in advanced countries, which have greatly encouraged the integration in the perspective of mutual cultural and social enrichment and in order to optimize the resources put in place by both local authorities and NGOs in development cooperation projects.
+OCCAM launched the Ville-Village Project in 2005 to encourage direct collaboration between villages in developing countries and cities in advanced countries.
+The project's goal was to foster mutual cultural and social enrichment, in order to optimize the use of resources provided by local authorities and NGOs to development projects.

-The first Ville-Village realization was ratified with the agreement signed by the Ambassador of Madagascar in Italy, H.E.
-Jean Pierre Razafi, on 4 December 2008, and the mayor of Lodi Lorenzo Guerini, Within this initiative the city of Lodi has been selected to better employ the features of its territory, such as the Padano Technology Park, the hospital (already active in the telemedicine sector) and the NGOs operating in its territory.
-Innovative digital development service centers have also been created, focusing on e-phytopathology, and e-veterinary.
+The first Ville-Village was ratified in 2008 with an agreement signed by Jean Pierre Razafi, the Ambassador of Madagascar in Italy, and Lorenzo Guerini, the mayor of the Italian city of Lodi.
+The city of Lodi was selected for its technological entities, such as Padano Technology Park, the city hospital's active telemedicine sector, and the NGOs operating in its territory.
+Digital development service centers were created to provide services in Sambaina, including phytopathology and veterinary services.